ksmith4134/tribunal-crm/README.md

   - Download and run XAMPP control panel. https://www.apachefriends.org/index.html
   - Open the XAMPP Control Panel and click the “Run” button for the Apache and SQL modules.
 You now have a live, local server running.
+  - Create a folder called "Tribunal_App" inside C:\xampp\htdocs\
-  - Download the source code folder “TribunalCRM” from this repository and place it in C:\xampp\htdocs\
+  - Download the source code from this repository and place it in C:\xampp\htdocs\Tribunal_App
-    -  The root folder will now be C:\xampp\htdocs\TribunalCRM
+    -  The root folder will now be C:\xampp\htdocs\Tribunal_App
   - Navigate to the folder C:\xampp\phpMyAdmin and open the file config.inc (using a program editor, eg. Visual Studio Code).
   - Set your server “Authentication type and info” as follows (see highlighted sections), then save and close the file.